A field-level emulator for modified gravity: Results

 In this section, we present the performance of our emulator on the test set, i.e. a dataset entirely comprised of simulations that the algorithm did not see during training, and that were not used when validating results.

 In Figure~\ref{fig:m2m_vs_real}, we compare the density field reconstructed from one emulated snapshot against its target counterpart -- in this example, \fRnot$=10^{-5}$.
-In the top, middle, and bottom rows, we show the density field projected along three perpendicular directions, so that every pixel in the figure is the summed contributions of all the voxels along that direction.
-In the left and middle columns, we display the emulated and target projected snapshots, $\delta_{\mathrm{emulated}}$ and $\delta_{\mathrm{target}}$, respectively.
-In the right column, we display instead the difference between the snapshots, expressed as $\log_{10}{\left( \left|\delta_{\mathrm{target}} - \delta_{\mathrm{emulated}} \right| \right)}$ for greater visual clarity.
-Note that we first take the sum along a column of voxels before taking the logarithm.
+In particular, we show one same slice $250$ Mpc$/h$ $\times$ $250$ Mpc$/h$ wide and $29.3$ Mpc$/h$ deep, extracted from both simulations.
+The left and middle columns show the emulated and target overdensity, expressed as $1 + \delta$, whereas the rightmost column shows the relative error on the emulator's output.
 We can see that the emulator is capable of reproducing the cosmic web faithfully, and characterising correctly not only the amplitude, but also the phases of the density field.

 This section is organised as follows.
 In Sec.~\ref{sec:Summary_statistics}, we extract several summary statistics from the output and target $f(R)$ snapshots, and compare them in Figures~\ref{fig:results_density_displacement}-\ref{fig:results_stochasticities}.
 We continue by comparing the modified gravity boost -- i.e. $P(k)_{f(R)}/P(k)_{\Lambda\mathrm{CDM}}$, where $P(k)$ is the matter power spectrum -- obtained from the emulated and \LCDM\ snapshots against the prediction from \texttt{eMantis}, showing our results in Figure~\ref{fig:comparison_w_eMantis}.
+In Sec.~\ref{sec:comparison_against_rescaling}, we compare the output of our emulator against the algorithm proposed by \cite{Mead_2015}, which uses rescaling techniques.
 Finally, in Sec.~\ref{Sec:extrapolations}, we evaluate the network's performance in extrapolation, by testing the emulator on cosmological parameters it was not trained on.
 In particular, we focus on varying $\Omega_M, \sigma_8$ and $h$, as well as considering the parameters of the Euclid reference simulations \citep{EE2}.
 We present the result in Figure~\ref{fig:results_extrapolations}.